shakacode/react_on_rails/docs/guides/tutorial.md

 * https://rubygems.org/gems/react_on_rails
 * https://www.npmjs.com/package/react-on-rails

-_Note: some of the screen images below show the "npm" command. react_on_rails 6.6.0 and greater uses `yarn`._

 ## Setting up your environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
-This includes the basics for Rails 6.x and node version 13+.
-I recommend `rvm` and `nvm` to install Ruby and Node, and [brew](https://brew.sh/) to install [yarn](https://yarnpkg.com/en/docs/install#mac-tab).
+This includes the basics for Rails 6.x and node version 14+.
+I recommend `rvm` or `rbevn` and `nvm` to install Ruby and Node.
 Rails can be installed as an ordinary gem.

 ```
 nvm install node                # download and install latest stable Node
 nvm alias default node          # make it default version
 nvm list                        # check

-brew install yarn               # you can use other installer if desired
+brew install yarn               # you can use other installer if desired, such as yvm
 rvm install 2.7                 # download and install latest stable Ruby (update to exact version)
 rvm use 2.7 --default           # use it and make it default
 rvm list                        # check